Fewer vs. Less [How to Use Correctly]

 If you are ever in doubt, consult a good dictionary, which will differentiate between countable and uncountable nouns.
 The nuances of countable and uncountable noun usage may seem small, but they are invaluable to the clarity and ease of your business writing.

 Remember, business grammar errors are always very individual.
-To correct your errors, it isn't helpful to review all business grammar rules.
-Instead, choose an overall business writing course or business grammar course that provides individual review and feedback on your writing so you can focus on your specific errors.
+To correct your errors, it isn't helpful to simply review every business grammar rule in existence.
+Instead, choose an overall business writing course or business grammar course that provides personalized review and feedback on your writing.
+With tailored support, you can understand your unique writing challenges and become a better all-around business communicator.

 About the author